olls/serializer/README.md

 Note that recursive struct (de)serialization requires all struct-type members used in a struct definition to be defined using the annotation macros as well.

-`main.cpp` and `test-file.h` contain a setup demonstrating all the features of the library, and how to use it to save and load data from a file.
+`example/main.cpp` and `example/test-file.h` contain a setup demonstrating all the features of the library, and how to use it to save and load data from a file.

 ## Unimplemented features